DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.items.getPosition(item)``

-  Returns true *x,y,z* of the item, or *nil* if invalid.
-May not be equal to item.pos if in inventory.
+  Returns the true *x,y,z* of the item, or *nil* if invalid.
+You should generally use this method instead of reading *item.pos* directly since that field only stores the last position where the item was on the ground.

 * ``dfhack.items.getBookTitle(item)``

   Returns the title of the "book" item, or an empty string if the item isn't a "book" or it doesn't have a title.
-A "book" is a codex or a tool item that has page or writings improvements, such as scrolls and quires.
+A "book" is a codex or a tool item that has page or writing improvements, such as scrolls and quires.

 * ``dfhack.items.getDescription(item, type[, decorate])``